Sat August 25, 2012

 CHRISTOPHER CARANI: This really can be an exceptionally opportunity for the consuming public.
 This is going to force companies to come up with unique, creative and different designs for both smartphones, tablets and other electronic devices.

 KAUFMAN: Here's why: While this verdict applies only to Samsung, other companies have also borrowed liberally from Apple.
 They're now on notice that if Apple sues them, they might well lose, so they had better change their products.
 Analyst Charles Golvin of Forrester Research cites as an example that pinch and zoom technology.

 CHARLES GOLVIN: This is something everyone knows how to do now, but all of Apple's competitors will have to figure out a way to let consumers do that zoom but do it in a different way.
 And that's going to be disruptive to those customers.

 KAUFMAN: Now, all of this assumes the jury's decision is upheld on appeal.
 Samsung is of course expected to challenge the verdict and the amount of damages.
 But that's not the only legal battle the company is facing here.
 Apple is seeking a permanent injunction that would prohibit Samsung from importing or selling many of its Android phones and tablets in the U.S. A hearing on that is now slated for mid-September.
 Wendy Kaufman, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.